google/bms-toolkit/docs/user-guide.md

 --ora-swlib-type gcsfuse --ora-swlib-bucket oracle-swlib --ora-swlib-credentials ~/path_to/service_account.json
 ```

-The toolkit uploads the service account to the server so that Cloud Storage FUSE
+The oracle-toolkit uploads the service account to the server so that Cloud Storage FUSE
 can use it.

 #### NFS share